The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology: Introduction

-This forms part of a (partially conjectural) variation of semi-infinite Hodge structure on the periodic cyclic homology \cite{KKP} and plays an important role in mirror symmetry \cite{GPS}. \begin{thm} Any Kontsevich-Soibelman operation commutes with $\nabla^{GGM}$. \end{thm} From the explicit chain level formula for $\nabla^{GGM}$ \eqref{eq:GGM}, it is easy to see that its individual terms come from the action of the two-colored operad $\mathbf{KS}$ (cf. \cite[Section 11.4]{KS1} for a precise statement).
-However, we remark that the proof of Theorem \autoref{thm:covariant constancy of KS operation} (cf. Theorem \autoref{thm:automatic covariant constancy}) does not use any explicit relations in $\mathbf{KS}$, nor does it use the classification of Theorem \autoref{thm:main theorem}.
+This forms part of a (partially conjectural) variation of semi-infinite Hodge structure on the periodic cyclic homology \cite{KKP} and plays an important role in mirror symmetry \cite{GPS}. \\ \begin{thm} Any Kontsevich-Soibelman operation commutes with $\nabla^{GGM}$. \end{thm} Perhaps surprisingly, the proof of Theorem \autoref{thm:covariant constancy of KS operation} (cf. Theorem \autoref{thm:automatic covariant constancy}) does not use any explicit relations in $\mathbf{KS}$, nor does it use the classification of Theorem \autoref{thm:main theorem}.
 Instead, it follows from the reformulation \cite{Kal2}\cite{PVV} of the Getzler-Gauss-Manin connection as a Grothendieck connection, and the observation that any Kontsevich-Soibelman operation automatically `extends to the first order neighborhood'.
 Hence we call Theorem \autoref{thm:covariant constancy of KS operation} `automatic covariant constancy'.